daphnetrm/Benchmark-of-AES-Evaluation-with-TFHE/README.md

     - a **Hippogryph** folder containing scripts to install and run the framework **Hippogryph** available at https://github.com/CryptoExperts/Hippogryph.git.
     - a **p-encodings** folder that contains scripts to install and run the p-encodings approach available at https://github.com/CryptoExperts/bpr-boolean-fhe.git.
     - an **FTT-based** folder that contains scripts to install and run the approach of the **FHEW-like Leveled Homomorphic Evaluation: Refined Workflow and Polished Building Blocks** paper, available at https://github.com/KAIST-CryptLab/FFT-based-CircuitBootstrap/tree/main.
+    - a new implementation relying on **Boolean circuit evaluation** and Brent's Theorem, available at https://github.com/CryptoPenguin15/tfhe-rs-examples.

 - the "TFHEpp" folder contains:
     - a **Fregata** folder containing scripts to install and run the **Fregata** framework that is available at https://github.com/WeiBenqiang/Fregata.git.
     - a **Thunderbird** folder that is currently empty.